EXCLUSIVE-Arms ship seized by Yemen may have been Somalia-bound -UN

 The report did not explicitly say that weapons on the ship were headed for Somalia, but one U.N.
 Security Council diplomat said that if it was true that the diesel was intended for Somalia, it could not be ruled out that other items on the ship, including weapons, might also have been intended for there.

-The U.N. mission for Somalia did not respond immediately to a request for comment.
+The U.N. missions for Somalia and Iran did not respond immediately to requests for comment.
+Iran has vehemently denied past suggestions by Western diplomats of Iranian links to arms supplies to the militants.

 The U.N. experts wrote that according to Yemeni security officials, the arms and ammunition were well-packed in small containers concealed inside several large compartments filled with diesel fuel.